 - Get cumulative reports about your projects in Language Terminal

-Different window if you are a subvendor: If another organization owns the memoQ TMS, and you are accessing the memoQ online project window as a subvendor group manager, you will see a different window.
+Different window if you are a subvendor: If another organization owns the memoQ server, and you are accessing the memoQ online project window as a subvendor group manager, you will see a different window.
 To learn more about that window, see its Help page.

-Does not create online projects: To create an online project, use the New online project from template window or the Publish project wizard.
+Does not create online projects: To create an online project, use the Create new online project from template window or the Publish project wizard.
 Use the memoQ online project window to manage existing online projects.

 How to get here

-- On the project management dashboard, find the project you need to manage.
-Use the search bar if needed.
+- On the project management dashboard, locate the project you need to manage.
+Search for the project if necessary.

-- Double-click the project name, or click it, and on the Project ribbon, click Manage .
+- On the Project ribbon, click Manage.
 A new memoQ online project window opens.

 If a local project is open, you do not have to close it: